On the k-Means/Median Cost Function: Bounds for Euclidean -means

-The Euclidean $k$-median problem is very similar to the Euclidean $k$-means problem except that the cost function is defined using ``sum of distances" rather than ``sum of squared distances".
-That is, given $X \subseteq \R^d$ and a positive integer $k$, find a set of centers $C \subseteq \R^d$ such that $\Phi(C, X) \stackrel{def}{=} \sum_{x \in X} \min_{c \in C} D(x, c)$ is minimized, where $D(x, y) = ||x - y||$ (instead of $D(x, y) = ||x - y||^2$ as in the Euclidean $k$-means problem).
-By replacing Euclidean distances instead of squared Euclidean distances in all the arguments, we obtain the following bounds for the Euclidean $k$-median problem.
-We avoid giving the unnecessary details of the proof which is almost the same as that for $k$-means.
+The Euclidean $k$-median problem is very similar to the Euclidean $k$-means problem except that the cost function is defined using ``sum of distances'' rather than ``sum of squared distances''.
+Given $X \subseteq \R^d$ and a positive integer $k$, find a set of centers $C \subseteq \R^d$ such that $\Phi(C, X) \stackrel{def}{=} \sum_{x \in X} \min_{c \in C} D(x, c)$ is minimized, where $D(x, y) = \norm{x - y}$.
+We obtain the following bounds, the details of which we omit here, by replacing the squared Euclidean distances with the Euclidean distances in all the above arguments.

-\begin{theorem}[Upper bound for Euclidean $k$-median] For any $0 < \veps \leq 1$, any integer $k\geq 1$, and any dataset $X \subseteq \R^d$ with $n$ points, there exists a set $\xi \subseteq \R^d$ of size $O \left( \frac{\N(\Sp, \veps/2) \cdot k \cdot \log{n}}{\veps}\right)$ such that $\Phi(\xi, X) \leq \veps \cdot \Delta_k(X)$. \end{theorem}
+\begin{theorem}[Upper bound for Euclidean $k$-median] For any $0 < \veps \leq 1$, any integer $k\geq 1$, and any dataset $X \subseteq \R^d$ with $n$ points, there exists a set $\xi \subseteq \R^d$ of size $O \left( \frac{\N(\Sp, \veps/2) \cdot k \cdot \log{n}}{\veps}\right)$ such that $\Phi(\xi, X) \leq \veps \cdot \Delta(X,k)$. \end{theorem}

-\begin{theorem}[Lower bound for Euclidean $k$-median] For any $0 < \veps < 1/8$, any integer $k \geq 1$, there exists a dataset $X \subseteq \R^d$ with $n$ points such that any set $\xi \subseteq \R^d$ with $\Phi(\xi, X) \leq \veps \cdot \Delta_k(X)$ satisfies $|\xi| = \Omega \left( \frac{\Pa(\Sp, 4\veps) \cdot k \cdot \log{n}}{\veps} \right)$. \end{theorem}
+\begin{theorem}[Lower bound for Euclidean $k$-median] For any $0 < \veps < 1/8$, any integer $k \geq 1$, there exists a dataset $X \subseteq \R^d$ with $n$ points such that any set $\xi \subseteq \R^d$ with $\Phi(\xi, X) \leq \veps \cdot \Delta(X,k)$ satisfies $|\xi| = \Omega \left( \frac{\Pa(\Sp, 4\veps) \cdot k \cdot \log{n}}{\veps} \right)$. \end{theorem}